hive-engine/steemsmartcontracts-wiki/Bot-Controller-Contract.md

   * creationTimestamp = date & time the account was registered, in Unix epoch milliseconds
   * creationBlock = the sidechain block at which the account was registered

 There are database indexes on the account and lastTickBlock fields.
+The account field can be used as a unique primary key.

 ## markets
-contains top level configuration for each account registered with the market maker system
+contains configuration for each market an account is configured for market making on
 * fields
   * account = Steem or Hive account name
   * symbol = symbol of the token identifying the market to trade on